martindesv/oracle-1z0-819/chapter8/README.md

 The **generic parameter** type must match its parent’s type exactly.
 (388)

 You can’t override private methods since they are not inherited, the child class can define its own version of the method.
 (388)

+By marking a method **final**, you forbid a child class from replacing this method.
+(391)

+A **hidden variable** occurs when a child class defines a variable with the same name as an inherited variable defined in the parent class.
+(392)

+overriding a method replaces the parent method on all reference variables (other than super), whereas hiding a method or variable replaces the member only if a child reference type is used (393)